Abdurahman-Arafa/iti_summer/README.md

-# This is a testing Laravel App
+# This is my Laravel App
-### where I apply what I've learned about Laravel
+where I apply what I've learned about Laravel

 </br>

 ## what i've learned so far:
     - MVC architecture
     - Routes
+    - Controllers
-    - Controllers and Middlewares
+    - Middlewares
-    - Factories and Seeders (Made 'UserFactory' and 'OrderFactroy')
+    - Factories and Seeders
     - Authentication
     - Eloquent model